blake01/backwall/README.md

 # backwall
 Lightweight pure-javascript plugin to add responsive, smooth-loading background images to a web page.
+For more info and demos, see the [github.io project website](http://blake01.github.io/backwall/)

 ## Why use backwall?
 [Full-page backgrounds](https://css-tricks.com/perfect-full-page-background-image/) are extremely popular on the web nowadays.
 However, developers have a few headaches whenever such backgrounds are required: